Ukraine-Heritage, Spirit and Future

 The Hnatyshyn Foundation - TD Bank Group Awards for Emerging Curator of Contemporary Canadian Art and Emerging Visual Artist are given annually to support emerging curators and artists under the age of 35 whose body of work incorporates a public presence and peer recognition.
 Each year, one curator and one artist are selected to receive an award of $10,000 each.
 The recipients may use the award toward the development of their curatorial or artistic practice at their own discretion.
 The recipients are selected by a jury of art professionals.

 The Hnatyshyn Foundation – Fogo Island Arts Young Curator Residency

 The Hnatyshyn Foundation – Fogo Island Arts Young Curator Residency provides an opportunity for a young Canadian curator to work in residence at Fogo Island Arts, a contemporary arts venue in Newfoundland, for one month.

 During the residency, the successful candidate will work closely with Fogo Island Arts staff and international artists-in-residence, and provide a presentation to the community.
 The candidate will also be given an opportunity to contribute to exhibitions and publications curated by Fogo Island Arts.

-The Emerging Atlantic Artist Residency provides one emerging visual artist from Atlantic Canada the opportunity to create new work within the inspiring surrounds of The Banff Centre over a period of eight weeks.
+The Emerging Atlantic Artist Residency provided one emerging visual artist from Atlantic Canada the opportunity to create new work within the inspiring surrounds of The Banff Centre over a period of eight weeks.

-REVEAL Indigenous Art Awards will honour Indigenous Canadian artists working in all artistic disciplines.
-The comprehensive program of awards and promotional activities, including 150 cash awards of $10,000 each to be awarded in 2017, will fuel the creation of new artistic works and leave a lasting cultural legacy.
+REVEAL Indigenous Art Awards honoured Indigenous Canadian artists working in all artistic disciplines.
+The comprehensive program of awards and promotional activities, including 150 cash awards of $10,000 each were awarded in 2017, to fuel the creation of new artistic works and leave a lasting cultural legacy.